pablodecm/phd_thesis/src/103_chapter_3.md

 #### Mixture Components {#sec:mixture_components}

-The mixture model structure can be directly linked to the physical processes happening in fundamental proton-proton collisions and detectors used to study them, as described in previous chapters.
+The mixture model structure can be directly linked to the physical processes happening in fundamental proton-proton collisions and within the detectors used to study them, as described in previous chapters.
 As an additional simplification for now, let us neglect the effect of multiple particle interactions,